enghwa/ecommerce-shopfront-on-aws/2_SecondaryRegion/README.md

 ## Replication of Aurora, S3, and DynamoDB

-In this section, we will configure the replication of Aurora MySQL for the Blog content, S3 bucket for static contects, and DynamoDB tables for the books/order/cart data from the primary region (Ireland) to the secondary region (Singapore).
+In this section, we will configure the replication of Aurora MySQL for the Blog content, S3 bucket for static contents, and DynamoDB tables for the books/order/cart data from the primary region (Ireland) to the secondary region (Singapore).

 ### 1. Enable Aurora MySQL Read replica in Singapore region

-Aurora MySQL Read replica helps you have redundancy plan.
+Aurora MySQL Read replica helps you have a redundancy plan.
 The replica in Singapore region can be promoted as the primary database when the primary database in the primary region (Ireland) has issues.

-Go back to Cloud9, and execute the following command to enable the read replica of Aurora MySQL in Singapore region from Ireland region using the AWS CLI.
+Go back to Cloud9, and execute the following commands to enable the read replica of Aurora MySQL in Singapore region from Ireland region using the AWS CLI.

 * `replication-source-identifier`: Get from Cloudformation stack `Wordpress-Primary` in Ireland Region.
 Or use the following command in Cloud9.